tristan00b/typey-doo/README.md

 ### type: `Equal<U, V>`

-Performs a shallow check to determine whether types `U` and `V` are the same.
+Performs a shallow check to determine whether types `U` and `V` have the same type.

 ### type: `AllEqual<T extends unknown[]>`

-Performs a shallow check to determine whether all elements of a given list `T` of types are the same.
+Performs a shallow check to determine whether all elements of a given list `T` of types have the same type.

 ### type: `If<Cond extends boolean, A, B>`